facebook/react/docs/docs/07-working-with-the-browser.md

 ---
-id: 07-working-with-the-browser
+id: working-with-the-browser
 title: Working With the Browser
 layout: docs
+permalink: working-with-the-browser.html
-prev: 06-forms.html
+prev: forms.html
-next: 07.1-more-about-refs.html
+next: more-about-refs.html
 ---
 React provides powerful abstractions that free you from touching the DOM directly in most cases, but sometimes you simply need to access the underlying API, perhaps to work with a third-party library or existing code.